kasrasadeghi/cornerstone/docs/log.md

+# jan 16
+# struct ergonomics
+We can possibly add 'ref' and 'get' that take field names to improve struct ergonomics. 'get' would be equivalent to a load-index and 'ref' would be equivalent to just an index.

+# jan 15, 2020
+# matcher done?
+Now that the matcher is basically done, I have to figure out what to do next.

+1. investigate "base element of getelementptr must be sized" for accessing first element of a struct
+2. not leak memory
+3. detach from cmake and reconfigure build system
+4. swap index and store
+5. add extract and insert/update, add auto with initialization and type inference
+6. add type checker notation
+7. debug information

 # jan 14, 2020
 # checked, proof, and unsafe
 Functions that have to check something in order to function have a lot